mortar-works/mortar-website/src/site/use-cases/digital triage tool.md

 pageImage: bell_023.png
 homepageImage: ticks_02.png
 description: |-
-  The use and application of data and intelligence are essential to increase service reach and capacity.
-Mortar's API and microservices framework enables the redesign and deployment of new services, applying bespoke solutions to support the delivery of your digital transformation, front-door and customer experience needs.
+  Your place and partnership needs tailored support in the design and delivery of your services and systems.
+Using our framework we create the solution your local networks, teams and users need.
+Delivering better front-door and customer service outcomes with customised network, membership, accreditation and training environments.

 order: 2
 ---